Utah: Mining

 Mining has been a large industry in Utah since it was first settled.
 The Bingham Canyon Mine in Salt Lake County is one of the largest open pit mines in the world.

 Beginning in the late 19th century with the state's mining boom (including the Bingham Canyon Mine, among the world's largest open pit mines), companies attracted large numbers of immigrants with job opportunities.
-Since the days of the Utah Territory mining has played a major role in Utah's economy.
-Historical mining towns include Mercur in Tooele County, Silver Reef in Washington County, Eureka in Juab County, Park City in Summit County and numerous coal mining camps throughout Carbon County such as Castle Gate, Spring Canyon, and Hiawatha.
+Since the days of the Utah Territory, mining has played a major role in Utah's economy.
+Historical mining towns include Mercur in Tooele County, Silver Reef in Washington County, Eureka in Juab County, Park City in Summit County, and numerous coal mining camps throughout Carbon County such as Castle Gate, Spring Canyon, and Hiawatha.

 These settlements were characteristic of the boom and bust cycle that dominated mining towns of the American West.
 Park City, Utah, and Alta, Utah were boom towns in the early twentieth century.
 Rich silver mines in the mountains adjacent to the towns led to many people flocking to the towns in search of wealth.
 During the early part of the Cold War era, uranium was mined in eastern Utah.
-Today mining activity still plays a major role in the state's economy.
+Today, mining activity still plays a major role in the state's economy.
 Minerals mined in Utah include copper, gold, silver, molybdenum, zinc, lead, and beryllium.
 Fossil fuels including coal, petroleum, and natural gas continue to play a large role in Utah's economy, especially in the eastern part of the state in counties such as Carbon, Emery, Grand, and Uintah.

 Energy

 Utah extracts more coal and generates more electricity than it consumes.
 The state has the potential to generate 31.6 TWh/year from 13.1 GW of wind power, and 10,290 TWh/year from solar power using 4,048 GW of photovoltaic (PV), including 5.6 GW of rooftop photovoltaic, and 1,638 GW of concentrated solar power.
-The Blue Castle Project is working toward building the state's first nuclear power plant near Green River, Utah, originally projected to be completed in 2030.

 Utah Associated Municipal Power Systems (UAMPS) is a subdivision of the State of Utah, providing non-profit wholesale electricity, transmission, and other energy services to community-owned power systems in the Intermountain West geographical area.